- Laws & Regulations

 Documents identified by PDF (Portable Document Format) requires the Adobe Acrobat Reader to be viewed and printed.
 If you do not already have the Adobe Reader, it can be downloaded for free from Adobe.

-Fairview Developmental Center provides services to individuals who require General Acute care (GAC), Skilled Nursing care (SNF) and Intermediate care for the Developmentally Disabled (ICF-DD).
-There are four residential programs.
+Fairview Developmental Center (FDC) provides services to individuals who require General Acute Care (GAC), Skilled Nursing Care (SNF) and Intermediate Care for the Developmentally Disabled (ICF-DD).
+There are three residential programs.
 Each residential program operates under the administration of an appointed Program Director.
-The following is a summary describing the services provided:
+Following is a summarized description of the services provided:

 Central Program Services

-Central Program Services (CPS) coordinates facility wide educational, vocational, religious and recreational services at Fairview Developmental Center.
-CPS includes: Special Education, Adult Training and Habilitation, Vocational Services, Speech Pathology, Audiology, Special Arts, Special Activities, Special Olympics, Chaplaincy Services, Beauty Shop, Barber Shop, Volunteer Services, Foster Grandparent/Senior Companion Project, Resource Center, Staff Library, and the Farm.
+Central Program Services (CPS) coordinates facility wide educational, vocational, religious and recreational services at FDC.
+CPS includes: Special Education, Adult Training and Habilitation, Vocational Services, Speech Pathology, Audiology, Special Arts, Special Activities, Special Olympics, Chaplaincy Services, Beauty Shop, Barber Shop, Volunteer Services, the Foster Grandparent/Senior Companion Program, Resource Center and the Greenhouse Project.